 All that sun.
 All those floats.
 All that vodka.
 Pride weekend in Chicago is a celebration of excess, and if you want to survive this thing, you better eat.
-Here are our picks for some good Chicago restaurants (including Mexican restaurants and some of the best diners in town) to have brunch or lunch near your Parade-watching perch.
+Lucky for you (and all of us), there are plenty of great neighborhood restaurants around Boystown and along the entire parade route from Uptown to Lincoln Park.
+Here are some of our top picks for some good Chicago restaurants (including Mexican restaurants and some of the best diners in town) to have brunch, lunch, dinner or a post-bar snack near your Parade-watching perch.

 RECOMMENDED: Full guide to Gay Pride Chicago

 Where to eat near the Pride Parade route

 The Korean-style chicken at this cheery storefront is fresh, of good quality and comes slathered in three sauces: a sticky barbecue, a hot sauce–laced buffalo and a sesame-soy glaze dubbed “Seoul Sassy.”
 There’s also a decent bibimbap (best ordered with “marinated” vegetables, beef, an egg and brown rice) and Korean-style burritos whose fresh vegetables benefit from a liberal slather of sweetish hot sauce, but the chicken is the thing.

 We’re smitten with the burger at DryHop Brewers, and our love affair continues into brunch.
 The burger is available (and you can add an egg on it, of course).
 There's a brunch menu available too, and make sure your meal includes Grandma’s buttermilk potato casserole, with country ham and emmental cheese, a much better side dish than the too-dry biscuits with weak gravy.
 And you’re in a brewery, so you’re pretty much required to get a small pour of draft beer (we like the wheat IPA Shark Meets Hipster) alongside your bloody mary.